Skip to content

 A Look at Green

 Green goes beyond ecology and the environment.
-Also, most of us probably can’t think of plants without thinking of at least some green.
+Also, most of us probably can’t think of living plants without thinking of at least some green.

 But we might also think of rot, or penicillin mold, if nothing else.
 Or the patina on weathered copper.
 Is it easy being green?
 Maybe not.